Alamao4523/VALKYRON-AGI/README.md

 ---
 ## 💌 Contact

-📩📥 For research discussion or collaboration, ideas or other:
+📩📥 For research discussion or collaboration, ideas or hiring me:

 albertosendr@gmail.com